Loic-Remy/CLI/README.md

 ## Purpose
 CLI is a simple Command-Line Interpreter framework.

-## Principe
+## Principle
-The framework is designed receive the user input and parse it to store the different arguments of the command-line in an array of pointer.
+The framework is designed to receive the user input and parse it to store the different arguments of the command-line in an array of pointer.